-436-050-0120 Records Insurers Must Keep in Oregon Maintain; Removal and Disposition
+436-050-0120 Records Insurers Must Maintain; Removal and Disposition

-(1) Claims rRecords insurers must keep in Oregonmaintain.
+(1) Records insurers must maintain.

-Each insurer is required to keep maintain the following records of Oregon claims for compensation Oregon workers' compensation claims in this state, and to make those the records available at an Oregon claims processing location, and to provide the director access to the records to the director upon request:
+Each insurer is required to maintain the following records of Oregon workers' compensation claims, to make the records available at an Oregon claims processing location, and to provide the director access to the records upon request:

-- (a) Written records used and relied upon in processing each claims; - (b) A written record of all payments made as a result of any claim including documentation of: - (A) The amount of the payment; - (B) The date the payment was issued; - (C) The date the payment was mailed or delivered; and - (D) An explanation of the time period between the date the payment was issued and the date the payment was mailed or delivered, if any; - (c) Written records of the approval or denial of claims for supplemental temporary disability benefits under ORS 656.210(5); - (d) Written records that show its insured employers have complied with ORS 656.017; and - (e) Written records, or copies of records, of claims processed by prior service companies. - (2) Removal of claims records.
-Availability of records.
+- (a) Written records used and relied upon in processing each claim: - (b) A written record of all payments made as a result of any claim including documentation of: - (A) The amount of the payment; - (B) The date the payment was issued; - (C) The date the payment was mailed or delivered; and - (D) An explanation of the time period between the date the payment was issued and the date the payment was mailed or delivered, if any; - (c) Written records of the approval or denial of claims for supplemental temporary disability benefits under ORS 656.210(5); - (d) Written records that show its insured employers have complied with ORS 656.017; and - (e) Written records, or copies of records, of claims processed by prior service companies.

-An insurer may must remove the following make records available by one or more of the following methods from this state, under the conditions described in this section:
+(2) Availability of records.

-- (a) By making the records electronically accessible from an Oregon claims processing location in real time. - (b) By keeping physical copies of the records at an Oregon claims processing location; or - (c) By archiving physical copies of the records at a location other than an Oregon claims processing location, under the following conditions:
+An insurer must make records available by one or more of the following methods:

-- (aA) Records of a denied claim may be removed from this statearchived after all the appellate procedures have been exhausted and the denial is final by operation of law; and - (bB) Records of any claim for a compensable injury, including a denied claim that is found to be compensable, may be removed from this state archived after the expiration of the aggravation rights or not less than one year following the final payment of compensation, whichever is the last to occur.
+- (a) By making the records electronically accessible from an Oregon claims processing location in real time. - (b) By keeping physical copies of the records at an Oregon claims processing location; or - (c) By archiving physical copies of the records at a location other than an Oregon claims processing location, under the following conditions: - (A) Records of a denied claim may be archived after all appellate procedures have been exhausted and the denial is final by operation of law; and - (B) Records of any claim for a compensable injury, including a denied claim that is found to be compensable, may be archived after the expiration of the aggravation rights or not less than one year following the final payment of compensation, whichever is the last to occur.